cchinchristopherj/Right-Whale-Convolutional-Recurrent-Neural-Network/README.md

 Correct Usage
 =========================

 Due to size restrictions, it was not possible to upload the pre-defined datasets I used for training, tuning, and cross-validation.
-However, if you would like to replicate the process I used to obtain the preceding results, the "crnn_training.py", "crnn_tuning.py", and "crnn_cv.py" provide guidance for running the three procedures on your own training, validation, and test sets.
+However, the files "crnn_training.py", "crnn_tuning.py", and "crnn_cv.py" provide guidance for replicating the procedure used to obtain the preceding results using your own training, validation, and test sets.

-The training set from the original Kaggle competition "train_2.zip" can be found [here](https://www.kaggle.com/c/the-icml-2013-whale-challenge-right-whale-redux/data) and downloaded to the desired directory on your computer.
+The original training set "train_2.zip" can be found [here](https://www.kaggle.com/c/the-icml-2013-whale-challenge-right-whale-redux/data) and downloaded to the desired directory on your computer.